Palmyra (WA)

 Population growth drivers in Palmyra are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Population estimates for the Palmyra (WA) statistical area (Lv2), based on ABS updates and AreaSearch validation, indicate a population of approximately 8,482 as of November 2025.
-This figure represents an increase of 897 people since the 2021 Census, which reported a population of 7,585.
-The change is inferred from AreaSearch's estimated resident population of 8,445 in June 2024 and the addition of 11 validated new addresses since the Census date.
-This results in a population density ratio of 2,701 persons per square kilometer, placing Palmyra (WA) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 11.8% since the 2021 census exceeds the national average of 9.7%.
-Overseas migration contributed approximately 68.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Palmyra (WA) is around 8,491 as of Feb 2026.
+This reflects an increase of 906 people since the 2021 Census, which reported a population of 7,585 people.
+The change is inferred from the resident population of 8,445 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 11 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,704 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Palmyra's growth of 11.9% since the 2021 census exceeded the national average (9.9%), along with the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 68.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on these projections, Palmyra (WA) is expected to grow by just below the median of statistical areas across the nation.
-By 2041, the area is projected to gain 887 persons, reflecting an overall increase of 8.2% over the 17-year period.
+Considering projected demographic shifts, a population increase just below the median of statistical areas across the nation is expected for Palmyra.
+The area is expected to grow by 914 persons to 2041, reflecting an overall gain of 8.2% over the 17 years.

 Frequently Asked Questions - Population